zenustech/zeno/docs/contributing.md

 Code style is not forced, also we won't format every code merged in to the repo.

-But it would be great if you could follow these simple rules for others to understand your code better and review faster:
+But it would be great if you could follow the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html) for others to understand your code better and review your PR faster, like this:

 ```cpp
 #include <vector>            // system headers should use '<>' brackets